crittermike/teenyscreenie/README.md

 teenyscreenie
 =============

-Tiny bash script to grab a screenshot and upload to imgur
+Tiny shell script to grab a screenshot and upload to imgur